- Free from Plastic, Palm Oil, SLS, Parabens & Cruelty

 Borneo Breeze is a citrus scented, plastic-free, handmade shower soap with zero palm oil in it.
 The soap comes in a recyclable or compostable cardboard box with zero plastic content.
+The dark blue, light blue and white waves give it a summer white sand beach feeling

 The Box: Compostable or recyclable cardboard box, no plastic windows or coatings, just a box really.